12rambau/pygadm/docs/source/usage.rst

     names and admin can now be set as list

-If you need to perform regional analysis that regroups multiple boundaries, you cna now request them at once using a list of names or a list of admins.
+To perform regional analysis that agregate multiple boundaries, you can now request them at once using a list of ``name`` or a list of ``admin``.
 In this example we request both germany and France at once:

 .. jupyter-execute::